valantic/pimcore-elastica-bridge/docs/slides/slides.md

 ### Document

-A JSON structure inside an index, see `...\DocumentType\DocumentInterface`.
+A JSON structure inside an index, see `...\Document\DocumentInterface`.

 ::right::